 Students can pay for refreshments using their fob, which can be preloaded with funds online using the Parentmail +Pay portal (they can of course still pay in cash if they wish).
 This is the system we use for you to pay for all things school related.
 When you logon to Parentmail, you will see a dinner money option which will allow you to load money onto your child’s account.
-In order to pay for school items (including lunch money), you need to register yourself with Parentmail via the link that will be emailed to you.
-If you have not received an email, please contact Jayne Miller in the finance office: email@example.com.
+In order to pay for school items (including lunch money), you need to register yourself with Parentmail via the link that will be emailed to you when you first join.
+If you have not received an email, please contact Jayne Miller in the finance office: email@example.com

-When a student begins at FUS in Y9 to Y11, they will receive a blue catering fob, which can be attached to their keyring or popped in their wallet.
+When a student begins at FUS in Y9 to Y11, they will receive a catering fob, which can be attached to their key ring or popped in their wallet.
 Students starting in the 6th form will receive an ID card during September, which is used for catering and attendance.
 Students entitled to Free School Meals will have their entitlement added on to their account automatically every night ready for the next day, and their fobs/ID cards are exactly the same as all the others, so they are not identifiable.

-Free School Meals – Changes from April 2018
+Free School Meals – Changes from September 2019

-What are the new eligibility criteria?
+What are the eligibility criteria?

-Children are entitled to receive free school meals if they or their parents or guardians receive any of the benefits below.
+Children are entitled to receive free school meals if they or their parents or guardians receive any of the benefits below:

-- Income Support
+- income Support

-- Income-based Jobseeker’s Allowance
+- income-based Jobseeker’s Allowance

 - Income-related Employment and Support Allowance

-- Support under Part 6 of the Immigration and Asylum Act 1999
+- Support under Part VI of the Immigration and Asylum Act 1999

-- The guarantee element of Pension Credit
+- The guaranteed element of Pension Credit

-- Child Tax Credit, provided they are not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190, as assessed by HMRC
+- Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)

 - Working Tax Credit run-on – paid for 4 weeks after you stop qualifying for Working Tax Credit

-If you think you might be eligible for free school meals, you need to submit a claim to Dorset County Council via their website.
+If you think you might be eligible for free school meals, you need to submit a claim to Dorset Council via their website.
 Alternatively, you may obtain a form from the school office.
 The information you provide will be used to check if you qualify.
 If you are eligible, we will be notified.
 Your child will receive free school meals and will automatically be entitled to receive other pupil premium benefits that the school will provide, such as additional support and resources for your child, including revision guides, uniform grants and financial help with trips etc.